bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

 ## Assigning Components
 You can assign a component to a bone in the metarig.
 For chain components, the connected children will be part of the same component, as long as they aren't assigned a component of their own.
 You can assign components to bones in two places in the UI:
-- Properties -> Bone -> CloudRig Component -> Component Type.
-This panel only appears when the 'CloudRig' toggle is enabled in the armature settings.
+- **Properties -> Bone -> CloudRig Component -> Component Type**.
+This panel only appears when the 'CloudRig' toggle is enabled in the Armature properties.
-- Properties -> Armature -> CloudRig -> Rig Components.
+- **Properties -> Armature -> CloudRig -> Rig Components**.
 This is a list that shows the hierarchy of all your rig components, and allows you to re-order siblings in the generation order.
 Hit the + button to assign a component to the active bone.

 <img src="/media/addons/cloudrig/assigning_components.png" width=800>